Tiff Macklem biographical note

 Rotman Dean, Tiff Macklem

 During his first term as Dean, Tiff built a strong leadership team to ensure high standards of excellence across academic, program, operations and advancement functions; engaged extensively with alumni across Canada and internationally; and been a frequent speaker on the global financial system, risk management and public policy.

-Since coming to Rotman, Tiff has been appointed the chair of the board of the Global Risk Institute, chair of Ontario's Panel on Economic Growth and Prosperity, a director of Scotiabank, and a member of Ontario’s Internal Audit Committee, the Asian Business Leaders Advisory Board.
-In April 2018 he was named by the Government of Canada as Chair of the Expert Panel on Sustainable Finance.
+Since coming to Rotman, Tiff has chaired the Global Risk Institute, and the Expert Panel on Sustainable Finance.
+He is a director of Scotiabank, and a member of Ontario’s Internal Audit Committee, the Asian Business Leaders Advisory Board and the Advisory Board of Georgian Partners.

 Prior to Rotman, Tiff served as senior deputy governor of the Bank of Canada, sharing responsibility with the governor and four deputy governors for monetary policy and for the Bank’s role in promoting financial stability.
 He was also the Bank's chief operating officer and a member of its board of directors, overseeing strategic planning and coordinating the Bank’s operations.
 Macklem has also played a leading role in efforts to ensure stable financial systems worldwide.